Josh Naylor Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in the league with a collective 9.9 strikeouts per nine innings.
+- The 9.8 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.

-- The Twins have the third-ranked team ERA among all league pitching staffs (3.44).
+- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.34).

-- The Twins surrender the seventh-fewest home runs in baseball (30 total, 0.9 per game).
+- Twins pitchers combine to allow the sixth-fewest home runs in baseball (30 total, 0.9 per game).

-- Ober (1-0) starts for the Twins, his third of the season.
+- Gray gets the start for the Twins, his seventh of the season.
+He is 4-0 with a .77 ERA and 41 strikeouts in 35 2/3 innings pitched.

-- His most recent time out was on Saturday against the Kansas City Royals, when the right-hander went 5 2/3 innings, surrendering one earned run while giving up four hits.
+- In his most recent appearance on Sunday, the right-hander threw six innings against the Kansas City Royals, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.